1978 Ottawa-Carleton Regional Municipality elections

 Municipal elections were held on November 13, 1978 in the Regional Municipality of Ottawa-Carleton (RMOC), Ontario, Canada.
 This page lists the election results for local mayors, reeves, councils and hydro commissions of the RMOC in 1978.

+Regional Chair of Ottawa-Carleton

+Nepean mayor Andy Haydon was elected as Regional Chair, defeating Rideau Township reeve Bill Tupper, 17–13 among elected regional councillors.

+Regional Council

+The following were elected to regional council either directly on election day or by the local councils afterwards.